ImbueProgram/imbue-program-docs/program/software/README.md

 Welcome, this is the path for the generalist software developer.
 Any knowledge you gather here would be useful independently of your programming language or area of expertice.

+⭐ If it is the first time you are here, please check the [Getting Started](program/software/getting_started.md) guide ⭐

 ## Basic Knowledge
 - [Logic](program/software/logic.md)
 - [Pseudocode](program/software/pseudocode.md)